MS-2 Step GyMiso® Tablet Pack

 - you have known or suspected hypocoagulation diseases

 - you are on anticoagulant therapy

-You should not use this medicine after the expiry date printed on the Mifepristone Linepharma pack or if the packaging is torn or shows signs of tampering.
+You should not use this medicine after the expiry date printed on the GyMiso® pack or if the packaging is torn or shows signs of tampering.
 If this medicine is used after the expiry date it may not work as well.

-If you are under 18 years of age, you should only take mifepristone if advised to do so by your doctor.
-There is limited information on the use of mifepristone in adolescents under 18 years of age.
+If you are under 18 years of age, you should only take misoprostol if advised to do so by your doctor.
+There is limited information on the use of misoprostol in adolescents less than 18 years of age.

 If you are not sure whether you should be given this medicine, talk to your doctor.